 From Jane Eyre to Superman, fiction books are full of introvert characters.
-Here are five great books about introverts that all introverted people can relate to.
+Here are five great books that all introverts can relate to.

 Whenever I have felt out of place as an introvert, I have taken comfort in the fact that some of my favourite fictional characters are just like me.
-Reading books about introverts helps me to feel less alone.
+Reading books about introverted characters helps me to feel less alone.

 When you look closely, you will see that many of the finest novels have characters that show all the characteristics of introverts.
 These characters have a complex inner world, enjoy small groups rather than crowds and need plenty of solitary time with their own thoughts.
 Many of them also like spending time alone in nature or curled up cosy at home.